flutter-it/docs/docs/documentation/watch_it/debugging_tracing.md

 # Debugging & Troubleshooting

-Common errors, solutions, debugging techniques, and troubleshooting strategies for watch_it.
+Common errors, solutions, debugging techniques, and troubleshooting strategies for `watch_it`.

 ## Common Errors